open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 If your Vagrant machine is powered off, use `vagrant up` to turn it on.
 To shut down your machine, use `vagrant halt`.
 Both of these commands need to be issued within the right directory.
 To destroy your machine entirely, use `vagrant destroy`.

-**NOTE**:Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a community BeLL if you wish to use it at a later time.
+**NOTE**: Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a community BeLL if you wish to use it at a later time.

-In case you accidentally used vagrant destroy:
+In case you accidentally used `vagrant destroy`:
 - Rebuild the community BeLL following step 4
 - Make sure you use a slightly different username and code in configurations
 - Resend the request on Gitter chat